 Desert Queen Mine is located pretty much in the center of Joshua Tree National Park.
-The trail is popular, even though it is located down a dirt road, and the short path can lead you to an overlook, or you can explore the mine up close.
+The trail is popular, even though it is located down a dirt road, and the short path will lead you to an overlook, or you can explore the mine up close.
 You can also use this hike as a jumping off point to see places like the Eagle Cliff Mine as well.
 Here is all the information.

 - .75 miles to the overlook, 1.5 to the mine itself